-In addition to this re-creation of the processes which formed the inner man, Mr. Hicks revives the sweep, drama, and significance of Reed's life.
-It is an popular woman's column in the New York World-Telegram.
-She is an active Newspaper porter.
+In addition to this re-creation of the processes which formed the inner man.
+Mr. Hicks revives the sweep, drama, and significance of Reed's life.
+It is an porter.
 As well as writing feature articles she is at present engaged in completing, a book.
 MATTHEW JOSEPHSON is a prominent man of letters and former magazine editor.
 He is the author of biographies of